oracle-livelabs/em-omc/operations-insights/capacity-planning-adb/capacity-planning-adb-ocw.md

       ![Left Pane](./images/aggregate-database-ocw.png " ")

      The page displays a Treemap of all databases breaking it down by Database Type.
 This lets you compare how your different, individual databases are using their resources as well as between various database types.
+This also lets you review the problem across fleet of databases.
+The databases with dark color are critical and are high on utilization.
+The size of the box displayed on the treemap shows usage in terms of active CPU.

 ## Task 3: Capacity Planning - Storage